Bhavdeep0106/JavaStyleEditor/README.md

 # Text-Editor
-This is a text editor app that was created in java in 2021
+This is a text editor app that was created in Java in 2021.
+Was sitting in the computer for a awhile thought should upload it.